 You can give Actimeter permission to count keystrokes by enabling its accessibility features.
 Detailed instructions can be found here.

 What's the story behind your name, "Studio Belisama"?

 You can read all about the history regarding our name in the blog.

-Will Actimeter be compatible with macOS 11 Big Sur?
+Is Actimeter compatible with macOS 11 Big Sur?

 We're currently testing Actimeter with Big Sur.
 So far, we have found no problems.